 Believe it or not, being kind to yourself actually increases your ability to be kind to others.
 When you learn to sit with your own pain or flaws, it becomes easier to sit with someone else’s.

 Empathy doesn’t require a degree, a title, or a perfect personality.
 It simply asks that we show up — honestly, quietly, and wholeheartedly.
-In a world that often rushes toward answers and solutions, empathy reminds us of the power of simply being there.
+In a world that often rushes toward answers and solutions, Warmth reminds us of the power of simply being there.

 It’s not always easy.
 It can be uncomfortable.
 But it’s always worth it.